 Patricia Flor, EU representative for Central Asia, urged Turkmenistan “to reach agreement with EU energy companies on a commercial contract, which would define volumes and price”.

+The Turkmen official said: “We would like to receive guarantees on transit and purchase (volumes).”
 He said Turkmenistan was ready to supply 30 billion cubic metres of gas to the pipeline annually.

 Wary of potential competition with Caspian gas producers on the European market, Russia has objected to plans to lay the 300 km (188-mile) Trans-Caspian pipeline.